garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/overcommit ratio.md

 - this prevents Windows from writing data to the paging file because there is not enough RAM available in the guest OS

 [[Memory]] should not be oversubscribed in a [[Virtual Desktop Infrastructure (VDI)]] deployment
+### Storage
+The Windows 7 64-bit version requires an additional 4GB of disk space over the Windows